AnuragkAnkur/JsonSchemaValidationApi/repos/Readme.md

     1. Open command prompt in admin mode because it creates service
     2. cd to .\repo directory
     3. Run .\tools\BuildScript.cmd
+ **This build script will**

+     1.Compile the solution.
+     2. Run the unit tests
+     3. Run the integration tests
+     4. Publish the package
+     5. Install the web api as a windows service
+     6. Start the service
+     7. Run the acceptance tests.

 # **Web API Request Example**